What is English?

 - Do I enjoy nuanced, critical analysis of fiction, drama and poetry?

 - Do I take pleasure in learning about other eras and cultures?

 - Do I see excellent writers as invaluable contributors to the world culture, expressing our human experience and giving voice of truth?

 About Our Faculty

 LMU English professors take great pride in both their teaching and in their scholarly and creative writing.
 Our faculty regularly receives exceptionally high teaching evaluations, while also pursuing careers as widely published fiction and nonfiction authors, poets, critics, theorists, journalists, rhetoricians, and playwrights.
 Faculty members have been nominated for The National Book Award, edited prestigious Norton Critical Editions, and written for well-known imprints, journals, anthologies, newspapers and magazines, and for stage and television.
 We have leading scholars in all historical periods of English and American literature, and writers continually breaking new ground in drama, poetry, fiction, creative non-fiction, and journalism.
-We also boast two prestigious faculty appointments, the Fletcher Jones Chair in Writing and a President’s Professor of Rhetoric.
+We also boast a prestigious faculty appointment, the Fletcher Jones Chair in Literature and Writing.